RSample12/Rail-Data-Final-Project/README.md

 Built a 92.9% accurate predictive analysis model to calculate train delay.

 Analysis:
 While a high accuracy is generally good, given the low instances of 0 (Not Delayed), the dataset appears to be highly imbalanced, impacting the model's ability to correctly identify delays.
 This model is stronger at predicting when a train will not be delayed, than if it will be delayed.
-If a delay is predicted, there is a 40% chance that the train will actually be delayed.

 When prospective passengers check train schedules, it is better to incorrectly predict a delay rather than no delay to allow them time to adjust their plans.
 An unfavorable case may be: if a passenger is behind schedule and a delay is incorrectly predicted, they might unnecessarily change their plans.
 Over-predicting delays may cause unnecessary inconvenience and under-predicting them can leave passengers unprepared, resulting in significant disruptions to their plans.

+## Overall Conclusion ##
+The scheduling of more or fewer trains at certain times is influenced by passenger demand, operational efficiency, maintenance needs, geographical, and demographic factors.
+By identifying the business's strong suits, trains can run efficiently and reliably service while managing costs and maximizing customer satisfaction.

+**Reccomendations**:
+- Identify causes of cancellations and work to reduce the rate around peak hours, especially in the evening.
+- Increase train frequency between 4 PM and 7 PM to accommodate evening rush hour, night shift workers, and evening events
+- Identify factors contributing to the high volume of train departures and delays on Tuesdays
+- Use the morning dead hours for maintenance fixes
+- Analyze outside causes for delay effects, such as weather, station foot traffic, and local events

 # Future work
 Some future additions that could be made to this project include: